Modern Foreign Languages

 Mrs Letissier Teacher of French and Head of Year

-Mrs Bosch Spanish Language Assistant and Teacher of Spanish
+Mrs Bosch Spanish Language Assistant and Teacher of A-Level Spanish